Deny (band)

-Deny was an Argentine post-hardcore band based in Buenos Aires.
+Deny is an Argentine post-hardcore band based in Buenos Aires.

 History

 2007–2011

 DENY was formed in 2007 in Buenos Aires.
 The current line up of DENY consists of Nazareno Gomez (vocals), Joaquín Ortega (guitar, vocals), Mateo Sevillano (guitar), Juan Pablo Uberti (bass guitar, vocals), Agustín Dupuis (drums) and Jonathan Perez (keyboard).

 DENY released their debut EP entitled La Distancia in 2009 via Inmune Records.
 The EP was recorded by Javier Casas of Argentine hardcore punk band Nueva Ética and Matias Espinoza the vocalist of Dar Sangre.
 The band shared stage with Silverstein and Alesana during the "Super Rock de Capital Federal" on February 11, 2009.
 DENY promoted their EP in the Buenos Aires area the rest of the year.
 In 2010 DENY played at "No Soy Rock".
 DENY played as opener for August Burns Red and Blessthefall at Roxy in Palermo on August 24, 2010.

 2011–2013: Reino de Tormentas

 DENY was opener for A Day to Remember at the Teatro Colegiales in Buenos Aires on June 12, 2011.
 A Day to Remember played this show during their "What Separates Me from You Tour".
 The band recorded their debut album Reino de Tormentas after signing to Argentine punk label Pinhead Records (Tierra Santa, Boikot, Reincidentes and Todos Tus Muertos).
 “Reino de Tormentas” was released on September 23, 2011.
 DENY played two shows in Chile on October 15 and 16, 2011 in Valparaíso and Santiago de Chile together with Admira mi Desastre.
 DENY played shows together with Blessthefall and August Burns Red.

 The debut EP “La Distancia” was re-released through Pinhead Records on February 24, 2012.
 The re-release version of the EP contains two bonus tracks.
 DENY will share stage with well-known Argentine punk band Attaque 77 on the “Resistance Tour” which is organized by Pinhead Records and Gonna Go.
 DENY celebrated the bands 5 year activity at La Trastienda Club together with Carajo on May 13, 2012.

 On September 13, 2012 DENY will be opener for Memphis May Fire alongside Mi Última Solucion at Asbury Rock in Rivadavia, Buenos Aires.
 The band played a show in Santiago de Chile at Monster Rock Fest together with Valor Interior as co-headliner and several local bands like Drop the Gun, Admira mi Desastre, Sophia the Ocean, Divide y Conquista, and Incomarose.
 The band played two shows in Uruguay on October 11 and 12, 2012.
 The concerts were in Maldonado and Montevideo.
 This was the first appearance of DENY in Uruguay.
 DENY released the second music video on September 4, 2012.
 The video contains filmed material from their gigs in Mar del Plata and Buenos Aires while performing live at the Resistance Tour.